 Most people who receive treatment soon after Shingles blisters appear will experience relief from pain and also heal from the lesions within three to five weeks.

 Additionally, the blisters often leave no scars.

 People with Shingles may experience symptom relief by taking cool showers, avoiding direct sunlight, and limiting scratching.

-Bettamed Cleanse & Recover Tablets and Vitamin C is a brilliant first-line defence against Shingles.
+Bettamed Cleanse & Recover Tablets and Vitamin C is a brilliant first-line defense against Shingles.
 It increases immune function, as well as, inhibiting the Shingles virus.

 The suggested daily doses are: 1,500–3,000 mg Vitamin C.

-High-dose Vitamin B12 is a time-honoured treatment for Shingles.
+High-dose Vitamin B12 is a time-honored treatment for Shingles.
 Vitamin B12 protects and calms the nervous system.

 Bettamed CARE Cream (50g) is a compound herbal cream, which blends CHD-FA antimicrobial and plant extracts.
 (Use as per package insert).

 Take these supplements in divided doses as soon as symptoms occur; continue until symptoms subside.

 To help diminish the length and severity of Shingles, your physician may prescribe an antiviral drug, such as the following: